 Older adults can be reassured that Covenant Health provides a comprehensive range of medical services.
 We seek to always put our patients first, and several of our hospitals have been designated as NICHE hospitals, providing a high level of specialized care for older adults.

-We also offer educational presentations on topics of interest to older adults, fitness classes, and even travel opportunities through our Covenant Passport Travel program.
-Here are links and information about Covenant Health resources and other community services for older adults.
+We also offer educational presentations on topics of interest to older adults and fitness classes.
+Below are links and information about Covenant Health resources and other community services for older adults.

 Aging Resource Center Help Line (ARCH) – The caregiver’s link to help in finding community resources designed to make caring for a loved one easier.